-Generally spoken, these two muscles run from your wrist bones and your index finger to your thumb.
+These two muscles run from your wrist bones and your index finger to your thumb.

 The Xs in the picture display common areas where trigger points often get activated.
-These are the areas you should check very good when feeling and massaging the muscle in order to relieve your pain.
+These are the areas you should check when feeling and massaging the muscle in order to relieve your pain.